Looking for Love That is Stronger Than Death

 This is why I have maintained a consistent and honest message about sex with teens and young adults these nearly 40 years.
 Because sex is more than what two bodies do together.
 It is the analogy of God to his people and the oneness that is desired and the ache that all people feel until they are one with God.
 It is no wonder the devil has done so much to destroy sexual behaviors and our attitude towards sexual behaviors.
 The devil is trying to destroy our innate desire to be one with God.

 I’ve talked to too many broken-hearts to know how true this is.
 The healing of a broken-heart almost always leads one back to God’s gracious forgiveness and always-willing second chance.
 But a scar is left.
 The devil wins in that scar—until we can use that scar to tell a greater story.
 We have learned this from Jesus’ scars that show his very love for us.

 God redeems every broken heart.
 God loves you.
 And you are worthy of a love that is stronger than death.

 Remember that first as you brave date.
-Remember everything else from this blog also so you can make the good decisions to find that love for a lifetime.
+Remember everything else from this website also so you can make the good decisions to find that love for a lifetime.
 It begins in you.
-And that you is worthy.
+And that you are worth more.